konstellation-io/kre/README.md

 ### Alphas

-In order to add new features just create a feature branch from master, and after the merger the Pull Request a workflow will run the tests and if everything passes a new alpha tag will be created (like *v0.0-alpha.0*), and a new release will be generated with this tag.
+In order to add new features just create a feature branch from main, and after the merger the Pull Request a workflow will run the tests and if everything passes a new alpha tag will be created (like *v0.0-alpha.0*), and a new release will be generated with this tag.

 ### Releases